international-dance/ID/STYLEGUIDE.md

 ---

-## 3. .
-Color Palette

-The primary colors for "international.dance" are black and white.
-To add warmth and sophistication, soft pink accent colors are introduced.
-Below are their representations in various color formats:

-### Primary Colors

-- **Black:** #000000
-- **White:** #FFFFFF

-### Secondary Colors

-- **Gray:** #808080
-- **Red:** #FF0000

-### Accent Colors

----

-To enhance the visual representation of your color palette in the style guide, you can modify the table rows to match their respective colors.
-This approach provides a clear and immediate reference for each color used in your branding.

-Implementation Steps:

-HTML Table with Inline CSS:
-Utilize an HTML table within your Markdown document.
-Apply inline CSS styles to set the background color of each row corresponding to the color it represents.
-Example:

-html
-Copy
-Edit
 ## 3. Color Palette

 The primary colors for "international.dance" are black and white.
 To add warmth and sophistication, soft pink accent colors are introduced.
 Below are their representations in various color formats: